A complex world, virtually present in any industry,

 requiring thorough knowledge and technical skills

-Pressure equipment is widely diffused in the industry, from the small air receiver of the local carpentry shop, to the very big refinery reactor, to the piping and pipelines inside and within large industrial plants.
+Pressure equipment is widely diffused in the industry, from the small air receiver of the local carpentry shop, to the very big refinery reactor or the complex piping systems typical of large industrial plants.

 The European 2014/68/UE Directive provides the requirements for design, fabrication and test of pressure equipment manufactured and traded within the European Union.
 On the other hand, the national jurisdiction of the state members defines the mandatory rules for pressure equipment users, including those related to in-service inspections and safe operation.

-Studio Scano is able to provide specialized consulting services in the field of pressure plants and components: from structural integrity and Fitness-For-Service, to new equipment design and high-end scientific research.
+Studio Scano is able to provide specialized consulting services in the field of pressure equipment: from structural integrity and Fitness-For-Service, to new equipment design and high-end scientific research.

 The Fitness-For-Service methodology is a multidisciplinary approach aimed at rationally determining if a pressure component can be operated, and how long, under one or several damage mechanisms.
 Hence, equipment Maximum Allowable Working Pressure (MAWP) and residual life are the main purpose of a Fitness-For-Service assessment.

 A FFS evaluation usually involves diverse technical figures: NDT personnel, material, process and integrity engineers, FEM/FEA analysts.